anarion80/ansible-nas/CONTRIBUTING.md

 ## Development Environment

 * Development of Ansible-NAS is carried out in [JetBrains PyCharm](https://www.jetbrains.com/?from=Ansible-NAS) on Linux - you'll get some nice recommended extensions and task setups if you do the same.
-* You'll need a working Python 3 environment, Docker (to run tests) and [pre-commit](https://pre-commit.com) installed - `pip install -r requirements-dev.txt`.
+* You'll need a working Python 3 environment, Docker (to run tests) and [pre-commit](https://pre-commit.com) installed - `pipx install -r requirements-dev.txt`.

 ## General Stuff